Author: David Wilber

 The feast of Sukkot, more commonly known as the feast of Tabernacles, marks the end of the biblical fall feasts.
 It’s the most joyous celebration on the Hebrew calendar as God’s people come together and celebrate before the Lord in anticipation for the return of the Messiah and the wedding supper of the Lamb.

 The name Sukkot means "booths," and it comes from the mitzvah (commandment) to dwell in booths during the eight-day festival (Leviticus 23:42).
 This mitzvah recalls the forty years during which the Israelites dwelled in booths as they wandered the desert after their deliverance from Egypt.
 It’s also known as the feast of ingathering (Exodus 23:16) or simply "the feast" (1 Kings 12:32).
 Sukkot celebrates the gathering of the harvest at the end of the agricultural year in Israel, prophetically symbolizing the day when all of God’s people are gathered together in the Kingdom at the Second Coming of Yeshua (Jesus).
-According to some scholars, Sukkot was also the time of Yeshua’s birth—thus, followers of Yeshua have another reason to rejoice during this time!
+Some have suggested that Sukkot was also the time of Yeshua’s birth—thus, if that's true, followers of Yeshua have another reason to rejoice during this time!

 The feast of Sukkot, along with the rest of God’s feasts, is called an “appointed time” (Leviticus 23:2).
 It is a special time that God told us to remember and celebrate every year—kind of like a wedding anniversary.
 God scheduled these appointments with us in His Word, and He never misses them.